florinrosoga/weather-app/README.md

 # Weather App

 ## Overview
 This Weather App is a simple, user-friendly application designed to display the current weather conditions in cities around the world.
-It's built using HTML, CSS, JavaScript, and React, offering a sleek and responsive user experience.
+It's built using HTML, CSS, JavaScript, and React, offering a simple user experience.
 Whether you're planning a trip or just curious about the weather in a different city, this app provides the essential information at your fingertips.

 ## Features
 - **City Search**: Input any city's name globally to fetch current weather conditions.